Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 File 1-rectangle.js - Defines a rectangle class with width and height
 File 2-rectangle.js - Defines a rectangle class with width and height attribs
 File 3-rectangle.js - Adds a print method to the rectangle class
 File 4-rectangle.js - Adds rotate and double methods to the rectangle class
+File 5-square.js - A square class that inherits from the rectangle class